utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 While you can use Postman to make calls to a mock server's endpoints, you can also make those requests in a browser.

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.
-[Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a standard that defines a way in which a browser and server can interact securely.
+[Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a standard that defines how a browser and server can interact securely.
 In this case, CORS refers to how a web browser interacts with the mock endpoints hosted on the Postman mock server.

 CORS is enabled for Postman mock servers.
 This means you can stub your web apps with mocked data using the mock endpoints.
 Development or production web apps can then make requests to your Postman mock endpoint and receive example responses.